mjf1406/classquest/README.md

 - DB: Need to ensure assistant teachers can only apply behaviors and mark/unmark tasks.
 Update backend to check role and return a 403 (Forbidden) if unauthorized.
 - The student dropdown on the class page also needs to have access to the student dashboard and the teacher facing dashboard
 - added default expectations with defaults based on the students' reading levels
+- BE: make it so students.student_email doesn't have to be unique.
+This means updated the foreign key of all the tables that reference students.student_id: student_classes, student_groups, absent_dates, points, student_assignments, student_expectations.

 ## Change Log